ibm-cloud-docs/schematics/cli-reference.md

 Scan the Terraform template in your source repository and compare this template against the {{site.data.keyword.cloud_notm}} resources that are already deployed.
 The CLI output shows the {{site.data.keyword.cloud_notm}} resources that must be added, modified, or removed to achieve the state that is described in your configuration file.
 {: shortdesc}

+During the creation of the Terraform execution plan, you cannot make any changes to your workspace.
+{: note}

 ```
 ibmcloud terraform plan --id WORKSPACE_ID [--json]